rrchai/autoChallenge/README.md

 ## TO-DO

 - Get entity Id of submitted docker repo in the synapse in support of auto-submitting the model (wait to see the updates from this [jira ticket](https://sagebionetworks.jira.com/browse/PLFM-4898))
-- Enable auto create a challenge in a linux environment assuming a SC instance (test `setup-instance.sh`)
 - Enable to use customizable validation/scoring scripts if needed
 - Support `Data-to-Model` if needed